A q-binomial extension of the CRR asset pricing model: A -binomial CRR Model

 Consider now a riskless asset priced $A_0=1$ at time $0$ and

 at time $n\geq 1$, where $r_k$ satisfies

 As a consequence of \eqref{n1}, we find that the discounted price process

 is a martingale with respect to the filtration $({\cal F}_n)_{n \geq 0}$ generated by $(S_n)_{n \geq 0}$.
-Therefore, $\P_{\theta , q}$ is a risk-neutral probability measure and by e.g. Theorems~5.17 and 5.38 in \cite{follmerschied} the market model is without arbitrage and complete.
+Therefore, $\P_{\theta , q}$ is the unique risk-neutral probability measure and therefore the market model is without arbitrage and complete, see e.g. Theorems~5.17 and 5.38 in \cite{follmerschied}.